-If The Whole Truth grips you, and you haven't read the first three books of the Family Affair trilogy, then that's the place to start.
-A a dollar apiece, they won't break the bank!
+If The Whole Truth grips you, and you have not read the first three books of the Family Affair trilogy, then that is the place to start.
+At a dollar apiece, they will not break the bank.

 The reason I describe them as vermin, and have no interest in their protection, is that they will move through a garden taking one bite of a gem squash, or cob of corn, before throwing it down and moving onto the next plant.
 In sheer minutes they have destroyed your garden, taking little of value for themselves and leaving it devastated for you.

 But we have a new ally; the hens.
 Their cry of alarm alerted us to the fact that all was not well in the state of Denmark.
 Paintball gun in hand, I rushed down the garden to protect our territory.
 Luckily they are terrified of being stung, and made themselves scarce.

 The troop of vervets can and will devastate the garden in minutes.

 In particular, they love corn in flower, ripping off one immature cob after another, throwing it down in disgust.
 In minutes the whole crop, months of work, has been destroyed.

 Make sure that your home bake bread flour is made from 100% wholemeal.
 If you are going to go to all that trouble to make your own loaf, then use only the best ingredients.

 Othewise it is like building an expensive, beautiful home on a poor piece of ground next to a highway; it makes no sense.